Contact Information

 I am a core team member of the Azuchi Screens Research Network ASRN, an international group of academics who research the material culture of diplomatic interactions between Japan, Europe, and Colonial Latin America during the early modern period.
 This includes, notably, the famous Tenshō (1582-1590) and Keichō (1612-1620) missions, which significantly contributed to the exchange of art, artifacts, knowledge, and individuals during the First Global Age.
 The network’s name is taken from a famous, and now lost, pair of folding screens by Kanō Eitoku.

 Together with Gloria Yu Yang I’m a Principal Investigator in the two-year project “Shared Coasts, Divided Historiographies“ (2023-2025) which is funded by the Getty’s Connecting Art Histories program.
-This project will forge a network of early-career art historians from Japan, South Korea, and Taiwan.
-It is the first Getty grant awarded to an academic institution in Asia.
+This project forges a network of early-career art historians from Japan, South Korea, and Taiwan.

 Before coming to Kyudai I taught at universities in Germany (Heidelberg) and the US (NYU, Tulane).
 I am a member of numerous professional associations, a founding member of the German-language young professionals’ association Forum Ostasiatische Kunstgeschichte, and act as reviewer for major publishers and journals in the field.

-Recently offered courses include the survey “Japan: Arts and Visual Cultures”; the topics classes “Drama, Sex, and Poetry: Japanese Woodblock Prints”, “Making Sense: Iconography, Facture, and Materiality in the Arts of Japan”, “Architecture, Urbanism, and Power in Japan”, “Artistic Production in the Momoyama Period”; first year MA fieldwork weeks in Kyoto/Nara and Kumano; and the undergraduate courses “Introduction to International Humanities: Art History I and II.”
+Recently offered courses include the survey “Japan: Arts and Visual Cultures”; the topics classes “,Patrons, Markets, Audiences in Early Modern Japanese Art,” “Drama, Sex, and Poetry: Japanese Woodblock Prints”, “Making Sense: Iconography, Facture, and Materiality in the Arts of Japan”, “Architecture, Urbanism, and Power in Japan”, “Artistic Production in the Momoyama Period”; first year MA fieldwork weeks in Kyoto/Nara and Kumano; and the undergraduate courses “Introduction to International Humanities: Art History I and II.”

 Prospective students on any level are strongly encouraged to contact me before applying.
-If you consider working with me on the PhD level contact me with a CV, a dissertation proposal, and information on your previous training in art history and Japanese.
+If you consider working with me on the PhD level contact me with a CV, a dissertation proposal, and information on your previous training in art history and Japanese (modern/premodern).

 Publications